Lakdi ka pul

-Lakdi ka pul is one of the oldest suburbs in Hyderabad, India.
+Lakdi ka pul (lit: "the wooden bridge") is a neighbourhood in Hyderabad, India.

 Etymology

-The area got its name from a bridge that was made of wooden blocks.
-Lakdi ka means "made of wood" and Pul means "bridge" in Hindi and Urdu.
+The area got its name from a bridge that was built over the railway line between Secunderabad and Nampally.
+The 27 ft long bridge was built in the 1940s and was partially made of wood.

 Transport

 Lakdikapul is well connected by road to other parts of the city.
 TSRTC runs its buses through the area.